juanjuanzero/TestingGoApplications/ReadMe.md

 If you want to spread parameters into a variadic function all you have to do is spread it.

-# Functions as values, and anonymouse functions
+# Functions as values, and anonymous functions

 Functions are first class citizens in Golang, just like in javascript.
 Functions can be stored as a variable and then invoked using `(<parameter>)`.
 The code below shows how an anonymous function that gets stored as a variable and then invoked.